 How Rebalancing Works

 Rebalancing involves evaluating your current investment mix (equities, bonds, individual assets) and adjusting it so that it remains consistent with the goals of your portfolio.
-This means periodically buying and selling investments to keep with the original objectives of your portfolio.
-Once completed, the process helps ensure that your portfolio stays on track and within acceptable risk levels for you as an investor.

 Some investors rebalance their portfolios by only investing new cash and purchasing more of an asset that has seen its allocation percentage dip below your goal (called ‘underweight’).
 In some cases, the balance is so off that investors may also sell off overweight assets to bring down the allocation of an asset inline with their goals - though this can incur costs in brokerage fees.

-When To Rebalance Your Portfolio
+How Often To Rebalance Your Portfolio

 The frequency at which you should rebalance will depend on several factors such as the type of investments held in the portfolio, market performance, and risk tolerance level.
 Traditionally, most professional investors recommended either a quarterly or semi-annual review of portfolios, or readjusting whenever the imbalance decreases to an unacceptable level (90% of the desired allocation is often used) - this requires for investors to keep a close eye on their portfolios and follow rigid schedules to not forget to review and adjust.